-The costs of litigation may seem daunting.
-While an artist or other brand owner may choose to refrain from litigation, a defendant swept involuntarily into litigation over authentication loses the choice to participate.
-As an involuntary defendant, Doig was thrust into litigation for having refuted authorship.
-It was necessary to preserve the market value of his artwork.
-For Doig, his name and signature are his brand.
-As an artist, he knows that key components of reputation/brand management are monitoring and enforcement.
+Fletcher v.
+Doig highlights the nexus between trademark rights and moral rights.
+While an artist or other brand owner may choose to refrain from litigation, a defendant swept involuntarily into litigation may well have overlapping rights on which to rely, depending on the jurisdiction of enforcement.
+As an involuntary defendant, Doig was thrust into litigation in the United States for having refuted authorship of a work that he allegedly created in Canada.
+It was necessary to preserve the global market value of his artwork.
+For Doig, his name and signature are his brand-in multiple jurisdictions.
+As an artist, he knows that key components of reputation/brand management are monitoring and enforcement, and that precedents set in one jurisdiction may well affect marketability in another.

 Fletcher v.
 Doig sets a new benchmark for the high stakes in global reputation management.
-Artists and others have no choice but to preserve the market value of their brands.
-In the world of branding and reputation management, marketing entails monitoring and the preservation of value requires enforcement.
+Artists and others have no choice but to preserve the market value of their brands through carefully crafted license agreements.
+In the world of branding and reputation management, marketing entails monitoring and the preservation of value requires detailed attention to the terms of a license or to the absence of one.